neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 $$
   F = t + e
 $$
-where $t$ = time foraging (searching for and eating food) and $e$ = probability of escaping a predator.
+where $t$ = foraging success (amount and quality of food eaten) and $e$ = predator escape success.

 If there are multiple possible phenotypes (in this case *vigilant* or *not vigilant*), then, by optimality theory, the phenotype that confers greater total fitness to the animal will be favored by natural selection.
-Therefore, the solution to an optimality model is to find the point (phenotype) where net fitness ($F$) is maximized.
+Therefore, the solution to an optimality model is to figure out which phenotype has a highest net fitness ($F$).

-***Q: Would the vigilant phenotype or the not vigilant phenotype have a higher value of $t$?***
+***Q11: Would the vigilant phenotype or the not vigilant phenotype have a higher value of $t$?***

-***Q: Would the vigilant phenotype or the not vigilant phenotype have a higher value of $e$?***
+***Q12: Would the vigilant phenotype or the not vigilant phenotype have a higher value of $e$?***

-***Q: Given this information, can you determine which phenotype has a higher net fitness?
-Choose some arbitrary (but logical) values for the variables $t$ and $e$ in your model***
+***Q13: Given this information, can you determine which phenotype has a higher net fitness?
+Choose some arbitrary (but logical) values for the variables $t$ and $e$ in the model to make your prediction.***

-***Q: What kinds of issues are you encountering in using the model to predict which phenotype is more fit?***
+***Q14: What kinds of issues are you encountering in using the model to predict which phenotype is more fit?***

 ⏸️ PAUSE here for class-wide discussion

 ---
-> ⏳ 10

 Consider how environments can differ.
 Do all environments have the same amount or quality of food?
 What about predators?
 As you experienced in the [Natural Selection Simulation](natural-selection-simulation), environments exert selective pressure on phenotypes, which means that changing environments can change the relative fitness of two phenotypes... but how?

 Let's account for the effect of environment by adding two new variables to the model:
 - $q$ = the quality or amount of food available
 - $p$ = the number of predators